geeknik/my-awesome-stars/topics.md

 ## swift

 - [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp
-- [trycua/cua](https://github.com/trycua/cua) - Create and run high-performance macOS and Linux VMs on Apple Silicon, with built-in support for AI agents.
+- [trycua/cua](https://github.com/trycua/cua) - c/ua is the Docker Container for Computer-Use AI Agents.
 - [apple/swift-homomorphic-encryption](https://github.com/apple/swift-homomorphic-encryption) - Homomorphic Encryption library and applications in Swift
 - [Dimillian/IcySky](https://github.com/Dimillian/IcySky) - A BlueSky Client.
 TBD.
 - [Q1CHENL/mem-pressure](https://github.com/Q1CHENL/mem-pressure) - Show memory pressure in menu bar on macOS
-- [alienator88/Sentinel](https://github.com/alienator88/Sentinel) - SwiftUI gatekeeper configuration GUI
+- [alienator88/Sentinel](https://github.com/alienator88/Sentinel) - Configure Gatekeeper, remove apps from quarantine and self-sign apps
 - [glato/emerge](https://github.com/glato/emerge) - Emerge is a browser-based interactive codebase and dependency visualization tool for many different programming languages.
 It supports some basic code quality and graph metrics and provides a simple a
 - [johnfairh/RubyGateway](https://github.com/johnfairh/RubyGateway) - Embed Ruby in Swift: load Gems, run scripts, call APIs seamlessly in both directions.
 - [gluonfield/enchanted](https://github.com/gluonfield/enchanted) - Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.